Monument to Otzi

 Size: 20,000 SF

-Status: Concept Design
+Status: Concept Design by Robert Becker

 In 1991, two German hikers in the Italian Alps found what would be the oldest & most naturally preserved mummy in history.
-Unlocked by a melting glacier, Otzi - along with a collection of personal objects scattered in the landscape - offered a detailed look into the life of the ancient human.
-Materials & techniques used in the creation of his tools are translated into the design of a museum in Bolzano: a series of architectural artifacts embedded within a historical building provide a new home for Otzi and his belongings.
+Unlocked by a melting glacier, Otzi - along with a collection of personal objects scattered throughout the landscape - offers a detailed look into the life of the ancient human.
+This design for a museum in Bolzano assembles and puts on display these artifacts of human history.